 Research can be conducted and results received within a few days rather than several weeks or months with face-to-face and phone collection methods.
-Michel Berne, Partner and Co-Founder of Ad Hoc Research, a market research firm based in Montreal told POTLOC:
+Michel Berne, Partner, and Co-Founder of Ad Hoc Research, a market research firm based in Montreal told POTLOC:

 There is no doubt web panels can be more efficient and faster (than traditional survey methods).
 Over the years, there has been a significant shift: web panels have essentially overtaken telephone surveys (partly for that very reason).
 Research that used to take four weeks of data collection now only takes one.

 With traditional survey techniques, you may have to print out questionnaires and provide writing instruments to your respondents.
-You also might had to invite them for an interview at a facility or call up each one to remind them of the meeting.
+You also might have to invite them for an interview at a facility or call up each one to remind them of the meeting.
 With web research panels, these elements are off the expense list.

 Online questionnaires are set up online and can be adjusted almost instantly, without having to waste any paper.
 Email reminders can be sent automatically to respondents, at the most optimal time window of their day.
-This can reduce labour costs tremendously.
+This can reduce labor costs tremendously.

 An element that often gets lost when discussing web panels is the ability to sign up respondents in different countries.
 Running surveys completely remotely in an automated manner is invaluable for international projects, eliminating many roadblocks such as air travel as well as finding interviewers who speak specific languages proficiently.